cap-java/cds-ai/cds-feature-ai-core/docs/architecture.md

 #### Inference Client Resolution

 Every prediction request or inference call requires a fully-configured `ApiClient` that is scoped to a specific AI Core deployment.
-The challenge is that creating this client requires three sequential steps
+The challenge is that creating this client requires three sequential steps:

 — tenant → resource group
 - resource group + model spec (e.g. RPT-1) → deployment
 - deployment → ApiClient